Growth Guide: Methods To Calculate & Measure Growth Rate [+Formula]

 Momentum—the driving force of every SaaS company’s success.
 Growth stems from momentum, which can be measured.
 And we’ve covered articles about specific momentum metrics, such as monthly recurring revenue (MRR) and annual recurring revenue (ARR), extensively.

-After reading this article, you’ll have a deeper understanding of what growth rates are, the many metrics associated with growth rates, and how to calculate it.
+After reading this article, you’ll have a deeper understanding of what growth rates are, the many metrics associated with growth rates, and how to calculate them.

-Growth rates measure the percentage increase of a given metric over a given period of time.
-There are a variety of different growth rates—from industry growth rates, company growth rates, to the economic growth of countries like the United States, often measured by Gross Domestic Product (GDP) growth rates.
-This variety is important because different companies define growth based on different factors like:
+Growth rates measure the percentage change of a given metric over a given period of time.
+There are various growth rates—from industry growth rates and company growth rates to the economic growth of countries like the United States, often measured by Gross Domestic Product (GDP) growth rates.
+This variety is important because different companies and economists define growth based on different factors like: